 In 2014 we launched a process to identify the most important issues on which to concentrate our attention and efforts, in line with the GRI-G4 guidelines.
 This activity enabled us to define the materiality matrix, which pinpoints material aspects that can have a significant economic, social and environmental impact on the Group’s activities and which, influencing the expectations, decisions and actions of stakeholders, are perceived as relevant by the latter.

 Thanks also to the involvement of our stakeholders, materiality analysis has enabled us to identify a number of relevant issues about which we are committed to developing concrete actions and consistent initiatives.
-The identified issues are the result of an analysis of the scenario, the companies of the insurance sector or other sectors with relevant experience in the area of corporate responsibility, and the dialogue with the Generali top management and, since 2015, also with a number of external stakeholders, chosen for their authority and knowledge of the insurance sector or for their ability to provide original and innovative perspectives.
+The identified issues are the result of an analysis of the global scenario, the companies of the insurance sector, other sectors with relevant experience in the area of corporate responsibility, the dialogue with the Generali top management and also with a number of external stakeholders, chosen for their knowledge of the insurance sector or for their ability to provide original and innovative perspectives.

 Quality of the customer experience